-Statement Description Tags streams-per-connection Specifies the maximum number of concurrent HTTP/2 streams over an HTTP/2 connection. query, server suffix Defines trailing bits for mapped IPv4 address bits in dns64 . query synth-from-dnssec Enables support for RFC 8198 , Ag- gressive Use of DNSSEC-Validated Cache. dnssec syslog Directs the logging channel to the sys- tem log. logging tcp-advertised-timeout Sets the timeout value (in millisec- onds) that the server sends in re- sponses containing the EDNS TCP keepalive option. query tcp-clients Specifies the maximum number of si- multaneous client TCP connections accepted by the server. server tcp-idle-timeout Sets the amount of time (in millisec- onds) that the server waits on an idle TCP connection before closing it, if the EDNS TCP keepalive option is not in use. query tcp-initial-timeout Sets the amount of time (in millisec- onds) that the server waits on a new TCP connection for the first message from the client. query, server tcp-keepalive Adds EDNS TCP keepalive to mes- sages sent over TCP. server
+Statement Description Tags synth-from-dnssec Enables support for RFC 8198 , Ag- gressive Use of DNSSEC-Validated Cache. dnssec syslog Directs the logging channel to the system log. logging tcp-advertised-timeout Sets the timeout value (in millisec- onds) that the server sends in re- sponses containing the EDNS TCP keepalive option. query tcp-clients Specifies the maximum number of si- multaneous client TCP connections accepted by the server. server tcp-idle-timeout Sets the amount of time (in millisec- onds) that the server waits on an idle TCP connection before closing it, if the EDNS TCP keepalive option is not in use. query tcp-initial-timeout Sets the amount of time (in millisec- onds) that the server waits on a new TCP connection for the first message from the client. server, query tcp-keepalive Adds EDNS TCP keepalive to mes- sages sent over TCP. server tcp-keepalive-timeout Sets the amount of time (in millisec- onds) that the server waits on an idle TCP connection before closing it, if the EDNS TCP keepalive option is in use. query tcp-listen-queue Sets the listen-queue depth. server tcp-only Sets the transport protocol to TCP. server